Custom Event Setup

 • long-term stability

-Post-processing must follow the qualified workflows defined in the applicable IFU.
-Deviations may significantly affect clinical performance.
+Post-processing must strictly follow the qualified workflows defined in the applicable IFU.
+Deviations may significantly alter performance characteristics.

 Biocompatibility and safety considerations